Katie Holmes, Jamie Foxx Heat ‘Mission Impossible’ Romance: What Caused Tom Cruise Split?

 “Holmes… [began] fearing that daughter Suri could end up cutting off all contact with her under Scientology’s ‘disconnection’ policy.”

-Ron Miscavige described that policy as “toxic,” claiming that it “ruins lives,” and that ultimately allegedly caused the actress’ breakup from Tom.
+Ron Miscavige described that policy as “toxic,” claiming that it “ruins lives” and that ultimately allegedly caused the actress’ breakup from Tom.

 “Katie just didn’t want that to happen so she left,” added Ron.